-Originally established in 1993, the BCCIL is the longest running climate change experiment in the UK, and the second longest in the world.
-The facility is located on privately-owned calcareous grassland on the outskirts of Buxton, Derbyshire.
-Experimental treatments have now been applied continuously to limestone grassland for 26 years.
+Originally established in 1993, BCCIL is the longest running climate change experiment globally.
+The facility is located on privately-owned species-rich calcareous grassland on the outskirts of Buxton, Derbyshire, UK.
+Experimental treatments have now been applied continuously to limestone grassland for 30 years.

 Regular surveys of the vegetation have made a major contribution to our understanding of how plants respond to, and can resist, climate changes.
 The experiment is recognised as a globally important resource for our understanding of climate impacts on plants and soil microbes and fauna.

-- supplemented summer rainfall (ambient rain +20% July/August)
+- Supplemented summer rainfall (ambient rain +20% June to September).

 Temperature and soil moisture are logged continuously, with all plots subjected to simulated sheep grazing in October.

 Each block contains three spare plots allowing new experiments to be introduced.
-These currently include investigations of the impacts of climate on invasibility and transplant experiments examining the effects of soil depth on the fitness of contrasted plant species.
+These additional experiments have investigated how climate shapes the success of invasive species, transplant experiments examining the effects of soil depth on plant fitness.

 Watch the Buxton Climate Change Impacts Lab feature on 8 out of 10 bats.

 The unique long-term view that the Buxton experiment gives us is vital in understanding how climate change alters ecosystems, earth’s vital life support systems.Dr Raj Whitlock